 Nedenfor kan du finde abstracts fra de nyeste artikler indenfor udvalgte internationale tidsskrifter med infektionsmedicinsk relevans.
 Du kan under "Filter" vælge hvilke tidsskrifter, som skal vises, samt vælge et eller flere søgeord.

 Søgekriterier (vælg tidsskrifter og søgeord)

-Søgeord (erysipelas) valgt.
-Opdateret for 8 timer siden.
+Søgeord (borrelia) valgt.
+Opdateret for 1 time siden.